Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

     - [API usage](#api-usage-1)

 ## Code samples

+> 📘 Note
-> 📘 These are code examples
+> These are code samples and not finalized ready-to-run code:
 > - Remember to replace 'my-app-id' and 'my-app-secret' with the credentials of your app.
-(If you are using our Sandbox, you can get them [here](https://sandbox.opengateway.telefonica.com/my-apps)).
+If you registered your test app on our Sandbox, you can retrieve its credentials [here](https://sandbox.opengateway.telefonica.com/my-apps).
 > - Remember also to replace "aggregator/opengateway-sdk" with the SDK from your aggregator.
-If you are using our sandbox SDK, check info and installation of de Sandbox SDK [here](../../gettingstarted/sandbox/sdkreference.md)
+If you are using our sandbox SDK, check info and installation of de Sandbox SDK [here](/docs/sdkreference)

 ### Backend flow